ACS Financial Information - FAQs

 - What is a form 990?
 What is in it?

 The IRS Form 990 is an annual information return (Return of Organization Exempt for the Income Tax) that federally tax-exempt organizations must file with the Internal Revenue Service.
 It provides information on the tax-exempt organization’s mission, programs, finances, governance and management policies, and disclosure practices (e.g., Non-profits are required to make certain tax documents available for public inspection.
 The three most recent information returns (Form 990 or 990-EZ) and its application for exempt status (Form 1023) must be made available for inspection upon request.)
-ACS posts its 990s on its website and provides four years’ worth of forms.
+ACS posts its 990s on its public website and provides four years’ worth of filings.

 - What is a form 990-T?
 What is in it?